Not all exit rows are equal — here's how to pick the one worth having.

 - Some airlines charge premium prices for these rows; others release them at check-in

-Best pick: Mid-cabin door exit row, aisle seat.
+The seat to target: Mid-cabin door exit row, aisle seat.

 -